Buffalom/js-exercises/readme.md

 If you want you can use the [base](./base) folder as your base.
 This contains basic code that you can use to get started quickly.

+Copy the base folder or create your own html file and open it in your browser.

+Start coding! :smiley:

 # Exercises
 1. [Counter](./counter)